-Figure 8: Column (1): The texture and the depth image (dark = near, light = far) as panorama after scanning of the environment.
+Figure 8: Column (1): The texture and the depth image (dark = near, light = far) as a panorama after scanning the environment.
 For visualization, the panorama is mapped onto a cylindric image.
-Column (2): Two images out of a sequence of a person walking through the real room with a virtual occluder object.
-(2) Original image; (3) ToF depth image for depth keying.
+Columns (2) and (3): Two images out of a sequence of a person walking through the real room with a virtual occluder object.
+(2): Original image; (3): ToF depth image for depth keying.

-Regarding dynamic scene analysis, one of the first ToF-based applications was the so called out-of-position system where the airbag in the car is deployed as a function of head position [FOS01].
-The application requires the recognition of different seat-occupancy classes like for example adult, child, rear-facing child seat, cargo etc. In addition, the head must be tracked such as to avoid deployment in cases where the head is close to the airbag.
-In this context, a human body tracker based on Reeb graphs extracted from ToF data has been developed [DCG07].
+Regarding dynamic scene analysis, one of the first ToF-based applications was the so-called out-of-position system, where the airbag in the car is deployed as a function of head position [FOS\01].
+The application requires the recognition of different seat-occupancy classes such as adult, child, rearfacing child seat, cargo etc. In addition, the head must be tracked to avoid deployment in cases where the head is close to the airbag.
+In this context, a human body tracker based on Reeb graphs extracted from ToF data has been developed [DCG\07].

-ToF camera systems can be successfully utilized to detect respiratory motion of human persons.
-Possible applications are emission tomography where respiratory motion may be the main reason for image quality degradation.
-Three-dimensional, marker-less, real-time respiratory motion detection can be accomplished with available ToF camera systems with an accuracy of 0.1 mm and is clearly competitive with other image based approaches [PSHK08, SPH08a].
-Moreover, one can use ToF cameras to monitor respiration during sleep and detect sleep apnea [FID08].
+ToF camera systems can be used to measure respiratory motion.
+Possible applications are emission tomography, where respiratory motion may be the main reason for image quality degradation.
+Three-dimensional, markerless, real-time respiratory motion detection can be accomplished with available ToF camera systems with a precision of 0.1 mm and is clearly competitive with other image based approaches [PSHK08, SPH08a].